* Emerging market shares stabilize, Wall Street up

 emergency rate cuts during the financial crisis meant U.S.,

 comparatively.
-They are now pulling it back out as prospects of
+They are now pulling that money back out as

 The Turkish lira rose for a second day against the